 Boston Medical Center is committed to protecting the privacy and confidentiality of our patients and their medical information.
 The office of communications staff provides patient conditions to the media in accordance with the American Hospital Association guidelines contained in the Health Insurance Portability and Accountability Act (HIPAA).

 How to Obtain a Patient's Condition

-To inquire about a patient at Boston Medical Center, members of the media should contact the media relations staff during the regular business hours of 8:30 am - 4:30 pm weekdays.
-For information after hours or on weekends, call 617.638.8405 to speak with a BMC Call Center representative.
+To inquire about a patient at Boston Medical Center, members of the media should contact the media relations staff during the regular business hours of 8:00 AM - 4:30 PM weekdays.
+For information after hours or on weekends, call 617.638.8000 and ask to page the on-call communications staff person.

 - Media must have the patient’s full name.

 - Staff will only provide a one-word description about a patient’s general condition.

 - The release of any medical information beyond a one-word condition requires written authorization by the patient or the patient’s legal representative.

 - We will acknowledge the death of a patient only after next-of-kin have been notified.

 - In the event of a large scale disaster, we will attempt to provide aggregate information about patients brought to the hospital.

 - Undetermined – Patient is awaiting physician assessment.